Oded Basyuk

-Oded Basyuk (עודד בסיוק; born 1973) is an IDF officer with the rank of Aluf who serves as head of the Operations Directorate.
+Oded Basyuk (עודד בסיוק; born 1973) is an IDF officer with the rank of Aluf (equivalent to Major General) who previously served as head of the Operations Directorate from 2021 until his resignation on July 3, 2025.
 Previously he served as head of the Planning Branch in the Planning Directorate, commander of the Steel Formation, commander of the 146th Division, head of the Operations Department in the Operations Directorate, commander of 7th Armored Brigade and commander of Battalion 82.

 Biography

 Basyuk was born to Uri and Ruth.
 He grew up in Ramat Hasharon, and has one sister.
 He is a graduate of Alon High School.

 He enlisted in the Armored Corps in 1991, served as an officer in Brigade 188's Battalion 53, and in 1995-1996 served as commander of an armored platoon, commanding the Beaufort Castle during the Security Belt campaign.
 In his next role he served as head of the Merkava desk in the office of the Chief Armored Corps Officer, and then went to study.
 In 2001 he was appointed Brigade 188's operations officer, and in 2003 he was appointed commander of Brigade 188's Battalion 71.

 He completed his role after a fatal accident that occurred during his tenure.
 Afterwards he went on to serve as branch head at the Fire Training Center in the Ground Forces training base, and in 2005 took command of Brigade 7's Battalion 82, serving in this position during the 2006 Lebanon War.
 Immediately after the 2006 Hezbollah cross-border raid, he was the first to arrive at the kidnapping site.
 He set out with a tank from his battalion on a mission to identify Hezbollah's escape route.
 The tank hit an explosive device at the "Kipat HaDegel" outpost and its entire crew was killed.
 Basyuk remained in place to secure the evacuation of the bodies under fire, and continued to lead the battalion throughout the fighting in the western sector of Lebanon.
 After completing his role as battalion commander, in 2007 he was appointed operations officer of the Etzion Formation.

 In 2009 he was promoted to the rank of Colonel and appointed commander of the Armored Fire Brigades, while also instructing the company and battalion commanders’ courses.
 In July 2011 he was appointed commander of Brigade 7, serving in this position until June 2013.
 During his command, tensions rose in the Golan Heights sector, and forces under his command conducted fire towards Syrian army positions.
 During this period, he prepared and drilled the brigade's forces for the planned ground maneuver of Operation Pillar of Defense in the Gaza Strip.